puvie2005/PuvananBlogsite/docs/cad.md

 ### Extrude and shell
 ![](images/collage 1.png){: width="35%"}
-8. Create new sketch > spline line > sketch out knight head > extrude 5mm both sides
+8. Create new sketch > spline line > sketch out knight head.
+9. Trace out the sketch and once done, finish sketch.
+10. Select extrude function > enter 5mm > extrude both ways( Our plane was in the centre so it extrudes both ways from centre to reach 5mm).
-9. Select shell function > shell base
+9. Select shell function > click base > thickness = 1-2mm > click ok.
 10. **Now we are all ready to export this as .stl file and slice it for 3d printing.**

 ![](images/knight step 3.png){: width="15%"}